Visan1/Data-Analytics-Project/README.md

 ## **Business Task**:
-How do annual members and casual riders of the business use the company bikes differently?
+How do the annual members and casual riders of the business use the company bikes differently?

 ## **PREPARE**: